angelobreyes/configure-ad/README.md

 <h3>1.
 Preparing AD infrastructure in Azure</h3>

-  - First, let's create the Domain Controller, DC-1
+  - First, let's create the Domain Controller (DC-1)
-    - Go to
+    - Go to the Azure Portal

 <br/>
 --------------------------------------------------------------